explyt/spring-plugin/EXPLYT-EULA.md

 IN CASE YOU WANT TO USE PLUGIN SOURCE CODE YOU MUST ACCEPT THE EXPLYT SOURCE LICENSE WHICH IS AVAILIBLE HERE https://github.com/explyt/spring-plugin/blob/main/EXPLYT-SOURCE-LICENSE.md

-Notice: This EULA can be accepted by you in case if You just want to use Plugin without utilising its source code or contributing to Plugin development.
+Notice: This EULA can be accepted by You in case if You just want to use Plugin without utilising its source code or contributing to Plugin development.

 ## DEFINITIONS
 ### Developer